Harukine/Software-Architecture-CSharp10-Dotnet6/ch03/README.md

 1. Tasks: These work items describe the specific job that needs to be done to fulfill the requirements stated in the parent Product Backlog/User Story work item.
 Tasks can include time estimates to help with capacity management and scheduling for the team.

 2. Test cases: These items outline how to test the functionality described by the requirements.
 The number of tasks and test cases created for each Product Backlog/User Story work item may vary depending on the development and testing scenario being used.

+## Summary
+- In this chapter, the process of creating an Azure DevOps account for a software development project was discussed, along with an overview of its functionalities.
+The chapter provided detailed guidance on managing system requirements and organizing work using different types of work items.
+It also covered the planning and organization of sprints to deliver comprehensive solutions with multiple features.
+Overall, the chapter served as a comprehensive guide to getting started with Azure DevOps and effectively managing software development projects.